stevenweaver/pipelign/README.md

 # Pipelign

-Semi-automated computational pipeline for aligning virus sequences
+Semi-automated computational pipeline for aligning virus sequences.

 ``Pipelign`` can be downloaded from github using the following command: